-Converting clients is the second stage of Lifecycle Marketing that bridges the transition from a promising lead to a loyal customer.
+Converting clients is the second stage of Lifecycle Automation that bridges the transition from a promising lead to a loyal customer.

 Once you’ve pursued a prospect and they decide that your business can fulfill their needs going forward, it’s important to nurture that relationship, but there’s a delicate balance between coming on too strongly and building a gradual connection.